Manuk199719/PowerBI-Shopify-Sales-Customer-Funnel-Report/README.md

 ## 📊 Overview
-This project is a **Power BI Dashboard** designed to visualize Shopify’s sales performance, customer behavior, retention metrics, geographical distribution, and product/payment trends.
-It transforms raw business data into actionable insights.
+This project is a **Power BI Dashboard** designed to visualize Shopify's sales performance.
+The goal of this project is to analyze Shopify sales data in Power BI to uncover meaningful insights into transaction performance, customer purchasing behavior, and long-term customer value.
+By designing an interactive dashboard, the objective is to help stakeholders identify patterns in revenue generation, customer retention, and engagement trends to support data-driven decision-making.

 ---

 ## 🖼️ Dashboard Preview